 28) Flame Orchids (Maxillaria)

 This genus contains a variety of very morphologically interesting-looking orchid flowers.
-The genus name comes from the Latin word for jawbone because several members of the species produce a flower that resembles a strong jawline.
-However, other species are commonly called tiger orchids, spider orchids, and flame orchids referring to their own unique looks.
+The genus name comes from the Latin word for jawbone because several species produce a flower resembling a strong jawline.
+However, other species are called tiger orchids, spider orchids, and flame orchids, referring to their unique looks.

 Native To: | Rainforests at sea level in Latin America |